So you’ve rolled your ankle again. Use this ankle sprain rehab programme to get back to running, fast.

 Stand with the target foot on the foot rocker, making sure you are able to hold on to a wall with your opposite arm.
 With your weight over your working side, start by gently moving the device one way and then the other using your ankle through it’s full range of motion both inwards (inversion) and outwards (eversion).

-Keep the speed very slow and focus on gaining as much range of motion as possible by squeezing the muscles on the inside of your lower leg and then on the outside.
+Keep the speed very slow and focus on control by squeezing the muscles on the inside of your lower leg and then on the outside.

 Repetitions are largely irrelevant, just aim to go to the point of mild fatigue before resting 2 minutes and repeating.